datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 Download the Flash Download Tool from here: [Flash Download Tool 3.9.4](../../../nano-s3-rtk/flash_download_tool_3.9.4.zip)

+Full version (bin files): [nano.rtk.s3.15.1.0.7.dev.488.zip](../../../nano-s3-rtk/nano.rtk.s3.15.1.0.7.dev.488.zip)

+> Note:
+This full version include the combined bin file, please set the address to 0x00 if you flash it with flash download tool.

 > **Note:**
 Before upgrading, please confirm that DIP switch positions 1 and 2 are set to ON, and positions 3 and 4 are set to OFF.